 Based on the results of our clinical trials and on our analysis of published reports of the performance of other pulmonary insulin systems in development, we believe that the relative bioavailability associated with our Technosphere Insulin System is up to three times greater than that reported for the other inhaled insulin platforms.
 We have observed that the relative bioavailability of Technosphere Insulin is as high as 28% compared to the approximately 11% relative bioavailability that has been reported by Pfizer for Exubera.
 In both cases, these measures are based on the amount of insulin present in the dosage form of the product, but we believe that the bioavailability is dependent on the amount that reaches the deep lung.
-With our Technosphere Insulin System, we know that not all of the powder contained in a cartridge makes it to the deep lung.
+With our Technosphere Insulin s, we know that not all of the powder contained in a cartridge makes it to the deep lung.
 For example, a small amount of the powder clings to the walls of the cartridge or remains in the mouthpiece.
 In addition, some of the powder that is discharged from our inhaler upon breath activation does not reach the bloodstream because the particles are not in the size range that we believe would reach the deep lung.
-Instead, these particles are likely deposited in the mouth and throat where they are swallowed and become not bioavailable.
-When corrected for these factors, we have calculated the relative bioavailability of Technosphere Insulin as approximately 56%.
+Instead, these particles are likely deposited in the mouth and throat where they are swallowed and become not bioavailability of Technosphere Insulin as approximately 56%.